dokryconn/Dokters-Prescription/README.md

 - The "Dokter’s Prescription.EXE" script enables several hotkeys for Windows, Ableton Live, and other specific programs:

-**NOTE: For the complete list of keyboard hotkeys, reference the included `Dok's Rx Guide.xls` spreadsheet**
+**NOTE: For the complete list of keyboard hotkeys, reference the included "Dok's Rx Guide.xls" spreadsheet**

   - **Windows** - **15** custom hotkeys
   - **Ableton Live*** - **47** custom hotkeys